gdsbook/book/notebooks/06_spatial_autocorrelation.md

 plot_moran(moran);
 ```

 On the left panel we can see in gray the empirical distribution generated from simulating 999 random maps with the values of the `Pct_Leave` variable and then calculating Moran's I for each of those maps.
 The blue rug signals the mean.
 In contrary, the red rug shows Moran's I calculated for the variable using the geography observed in the dataset.
 It is clear the value under the observed pattern is significantly higher than under randomness.
-This insight is confirmed on the right panel, where there is displayed an equivalent plot to the Moran Plot we created above.
+This insight is confirmed on the right panel, which shows an equivalent plot to the Moran Plot we created above.

 ### Other global indices

 Moran's I is probably the most widely used statistic for global spatial autocorrelation, however it is not the only one.
-In this final part of the chapter, we introduce two additional measures proposed in the literature and also widely used.
+In this final part of the chapter, we introduce two additional measures that are common in applied work.
 Although they all consider spatial autocorrelation, they differ in how the concept is tackled in the specification of each test.

 #### Geary's C